OtherDevOpsGene/solarsystem/README.md

 docker-compose stop
 ```

-## Clearing
+## Cleaning up

-To clear the database and start fresh, stop the containers and then delete the `mongodb/data` directory.
+To clear the data from the database, stop the containers and then delete the `mongodb/data` directory.

 To cleanup the containers when you are done: